• Skip to primary navigation

 Crispy baked sweet potato fries are one of those holy grail foods for me.
 When they're good, they're really good, but for having only one real ingredient, those little fries are so darn finicky.
 Just when I think I've found a way to make those healthy-yet-snackable potatoes hold their fry-like shape, I make them again and something goes wrong.

 The fact is, there are a lot of sweet potato-specific factors at play.
-They have naturally varying amounts of sugars and starch which, for scienc-y reasons I don't totally understand means they make for unpredictable baking.
-Despite all this, I'm throwing my sweet potato fry hat in the ring and sharing the method that works best for me.
+They have naturally varying amounts of sugars and starch which, for scienc-y reasons I don’t totally understand means they make for unpredictable baking (unlike my trusty, tried and true home fries that come out the same every time).
+Despite all this, I’m throwing my sweet potato fry hat in the ring and sharing the method that works best for me.

 I tested a bunch of methods and ate a lot of test-fries.
 I soaked some in water since I read that removes some starch and gave some an egg wash and cut some thin and some thick and baked them at all sorts of temperatures and came to one conclusion - nothing's guaranteed when it comes to baked sweet potato fries except that a little cheating goes a long way.